Starexify/PolyMixin/README.md

 ## Limitations
 Currently, there are some limitations:
-- you need to get the instance of the target module yourself (if there is one).
-- injections are applied later, since mixins load after the base mod.
+- transformations are applied later, since mixins can load before/after the base mod.
 That means you should always check for PolyMixin and the original module's availability before using it.